chadblack/2021ELA/calendar.md

 **Thursday: The Critique**

-Here are three critiques from early on, and Laws that the Crown promulgated in response.
+Here are two critiques from early on, and Laws that the Crown promulgated in response.

-* Bartolomé de Las Casas, Brief Account of the Devastation of the Indies, excerpt.

 * Antonio Montesinos, “Advent Sermon”